AIC Global Communications Reviews & Service Offerings

 Our review finds that AIC advertises $7.30 per month, but to keep an existing number it will cost an additional $1/month bringing the monthly rate to $8.30/month.
 You are also required to prepay for 12 months and then have the option to renew for another 12 months or 3 months at a time.
 There is also a $10 set-up fee and a $60 deposit for the ATA (Analog Telephone Adaptors) to be mailed to you.
 If you decide to cancel their services within the first year, there is a fee of $30.
 AIC also offers an optional fax capability for a modest $3 extra.

-The highlight of this home VoIP service is their long-distance rate.
+The highlight of this home VoIP service is its long-distance rate.
 For $0.01/minute you have access to 28 popular countries; this would be a very enticing offer if not for the limited first 200 minutes allocated for this rate.
 After the initial 200 minutes of long-distance calling, the rate will then be from $0.018/minute to China/Taiwan/USA/Canada, up to $0.85/minute to North Korea, and everything else in-between for various other countries throughout Asia/Europe/Middle-East.

 While the local-calling options are limited to British Columbia, Alberta, and Ontario, the rates for international calls are fairly decent even after the first 200 minutes of discounted calling time.
 When compared to our review of Phone Power, we find that AIC offers a competitive pay-per-use international-calling rate, but Phone Power has an unlimited international calling plan for $25.24/month with the first 60 minutes free.
 Between AIC and Phone Power, it really comes down to how heavy of a user you are of long-distance calling.
 The more economical option for light to moderate users would be AIC.